Q. How long will these brushes last?

 Q. Can we get our order shipped today?

-A. We do ship most orders in two days but the larger ones, and airport orders, can take longer.
+A. We do ship most orders in one day but the larger ones, and airport orders, can take longer.

 Q. What measurements do you need to get me the right broom?